 4. When the unit beeps, begin speaking your message into the microphone.
 The unit will say "OK," when the recording time has elapsed; then it will play back your recorded message.
-You can shorten the message length by pressing the ENTER key after speaking your message.

 To play back the message for a Zone:

 1. Press the WHAT IS key.